New wildfires grow in Northern California as firefighters gain ground against big blaze in the south

 About 60 miles (97 kilometers) northeast of Los Angeles, the nearly 2-square-mile (5-square-kilometer) Hesperia Fire was 86% contained.
 The fire erupted Saturday and forced road closures and evacuation warnings in San Bernardino County.

-Associated Press radio reporter Julie Walker in New York contributed to this report.
+Associated Press writer Christopher Weber in Los Angeles and radio reporter Julie Walker in New York contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.